 I tried just quitting drugs hoping that was my problem, I tried just beer for a while, then just wine, soon I couldn't leave the house or go to work because I knew I couldn't go long without a drink.
 Within 3 years I was a daily black out drunk.
 Waking up the next day full of guilt and shame.
 Terrorizing the lives of all those who cared and loved me.
 I became someone I could not control while drinking.
 I physically and mentally harmed my children, family and friends.
 I didn't want to live sober and I didn't want to live drunk anymore.
 The solution to my problems no longer worked.
 My daughters were saddened and scared so they made the decision to leave and go live with there dad.
 A recovered alcoholic friend reached out to me .
 I never knew there could be others out there that felt like I did, had thoughts like I did, and wanted to die just like I did.
 She first gave me hope by sharing her experience and then by taking me through the 12 step program of recovery.
 Today I am 20 months sober and will be forever indebted to the people that reached out to me.
 They showed me that I can make right the wrongs of my past and live free from the obsession I had.
 Today I know longer live in fear and live in the present.
 I want to be alive!
 Not all are fortunate live through this and I am very blessed to share my story with others that it may also give someone hope and a chance to ask for help."

 If this person's story resonates with you, please message us and we can put you in contact with this individual.
 You are not alone.

 We've ALL been there (literally).
-Our Collective Journey offers a no-BS approach to help you collect the resources you need to put your life back on track.
-There is no cost for this support, and we are ready 24 hours a day.
+Our Collective Journey offers a strength-based, solution-focused approach to changing your relationship with substances.
+We help you obtain the resources YOU decide on to begin building your recovery capital.
+There is no cost for this support!